ABRG-Models/morphologica/README.md

 Authorship of morphologica code is given in each file.
-Copyright in the software is owned by the authors. morphologica is distributed under the terms of the GNU General Public License, version 3 (see [LICENSE.txt](https://github.com/ABRG-Models/morphologica/blob/main/LICENSE.txt)).
+Copyright in the software is owned by the authors. morphologica is distributed under the terms of the Apache License, version 2 (see [LICENSE.txt](https://github.com/ABRG-Models/morphologica/blob/main/LICENSE.txt)).